 Here’s what I knew about Galileo before I went to Italy: astronomer, heretic, “Bohemian Rhapsody.”
-Then I went to Florence and learned that you can visit Galileo’s finger on display in a museum.
+Then I went to Florence and learned that you can visit Galileo’s middle finger on display in a museum.
 Suddenly, I became very interested in the death of this infamous scientist.

 Galileo Galilei died January 8, 1642 – age 77, blind, under house arrest for daring to declare that the Earth revolved around the sun.
 And it appears that in the 380 years since then, Galileo’s body has been on a rather interesting journey.
 If you’re looking for macabre or unusual things to do in Florence, Italy, you can be a part of that history by visiting Galileo’s burial, and body parts.

 It surprises many to learn that a man who ran afoul of the Catholic church in life is buried in Florence’s glorious Santa Croce Basilica.

 Galileo after all is the guy famously brought to trial for going against Church orthodoxy that the Earth was an immovable centre of our universe, and condemned for “vehement suspicion of heresy.”
 And so when Galileo died in 1642, the Pope protested plans to bury him in the Basilica near his father and in the company of other beloved Italians such as Michelangelo.
 There would be no fancy tomb or place of honour for one of Italy’s greatest thinkers.
 Instead, Galileo’s body was initially buried sort of next to Santa Croce, in the modern equivalent of the broom closet – a small room down the end of a long corridor.

 Fast forward about 100 years.
 There’s a new Pope and renewed interested in paying tribute to Galileo.
 So they decide to move his remains and build a proper monument in the main space at Santa Croce.
 That’s sort of strange, but not that strange.
 However…..